 I hope they can expect to have a good experience.
 A question we ask a lot is, “Did you accomplish what you came in here wanting to do today?
 Do you feel like you did the work that you prepared?”
 Hopefully, we can honor that.
 I understand and have an amazing amount of compassion for what actors go through and how hard they work—what it means to them every time they come in for an audition.
 We want to honor that and let people know that when you’re doing your best work, you never know where that’s going to land you.
-In the Marvel world, there were many actors who auditioned for one part and got cast years later in something else.
+In the Marvel world, there were many actors who auditioned for one part in a Marvel film or another project and got cast years later in something else.
 When you do good work and show up every day, we take note.
 We remember that, and hopefully it turns into something down the line.

 Can you talk about what the casting process for “Endgame” was like?